mleprince018/databricks-certifications/SparkConcepts-Architecture.md

 - Shuffle: process of rearranging data within a cluster between stages (triggered by wide operations)
   - *compares data across partitions in order to sort it*

+- during (C) of execution - job is broken up into stages and it needs to be planned:
+  - Example Lineage: 1-read, 2-select, 3-filter, 4-groupBy, 5-filter, 6-write
 - introduces stage boundaries, so wide transformations (by default) create stage boundaries
   - Example Lineage turned into stages:
     - Stage 1: "1-read, 2-select, 3-filter, 4A-groupBy, *shuffle-write*"